aleistervm/7days-docker-ubuntu/README.md

 https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html

 ### Ubuntu firewall
-Ubuntu's firewall configuration tool, `ufw`, it _not_ enabled by default.
+Ubuntu's firewall configuration tool, `ufw`, is _not_ enabled by default.
 However, if you want to enable it, you can do so with the following command:
 ```
 sudo ufw enable